How to Create a Heart Shape with CSS

 }

-Rather than add new elements, we will make use of the pseudo-elements, :before and :after.
-We first set the :before pseudo-elements as our first circle.
-We make it a square with equal size on the width and height just like we did with the div.
-We then transform it into a circle by giving it border-radius of 50% and put it on the left side of the square.
+Instead of adding new elements, we’ll use the pseudo-elements, :before and :after.
+Set up the :before pseudo-element as our first circle by giving it equal width and height, just like the div, then transforming it into a circle with a border-radius of 50%.
+Position it on the left side of the square.

 position: absolute;